Services, Getting There

 Throughout this sweeping complex, benches, canyons, groves, ephemeral lakes and rock outcrops provide varied topography and habitats for sage-grouse and other wildlife.
 In the last decade, thousands of acres of private lands were made public through funding from the Southern Nevada Public Lands Management Act.

 The now-public springs and riparian areas in this complex provide essential brood habitat for sage-grouse.
 Managing these areas to enhance ecological health will benefit not only sage-grouse population growth, but also other wildlife and human visitors as well.

 Hiking and camping, horse-packing, rock climbing and scrambling are good here.
 Added attractions include Nobles wagon route (a California emigrant trail used during the mid-1800s), the Poodle Mountain volcanic center and impressive canyons.

-Wildlife: Mountain lion, pronghorn, deer and sage grouse, raptors, songbirds, etc.
+Wildlife: Mountain lion, pronghorn, mule deer, Greater sage-Grouse, raptors, songbirds, etc.

 Do you like this page?